cloud-gov/cg-style/docs/src/components/icon/README.md

 Icons can either be used inline by just using the svg or put in a boxed container called `icon-container` that provides a certain standard spacing and sizing.

+Inline icons will adjust to the font-size of their parent element.
+This means if you put an inline icon with an `h2` it's height will fill the height of the `h2`.
+They will also add space before and after any sibling element.
+This means if you put an icon next to a `<span>` or similar inline element, the icon will take care of adding some spacing between them.

 ## Fill icons